elcaceres/cliently/README.rst

-Cliently is a Python client to interact with hhh Feedly
+Cliently is a Python client to interact with Feedly

 * Free software: MIT license